Configuration Steps

 7 |

-Install the Access Control Policy on the CloudGuard Security Gateways. |
+Install the Access Control Policy on the Security Gateways. |

-Step 10: Configure Outbound and East-West Protection
+Step 11: Configure Outbound and East-West Protection

 Configure UDR tables and NAT rules for Southbound-Northbound and East-West traffic protection.
-See the diagrams of the traffic flows.

 You can configure the Check Point VMSS to examine Outbound and East-West traffic across internal subnets.

-You can use this to examine and control traffic of different web clients such as
+You can use this to examine and control traffic of different web clients, such as:

 -